This article describes the available Rules Engine Events.

 This one means that the action will be triggered by a customer opening the dispute in the Customer Portal if they have any issues with paying the invoice.

-The most typical use cases for this are sending reminders to customers, creating a ToDo item, or Excluding an invoice from the workflow.
+The most typical use cases for this are sending reminders to customers, creating a task, or Excluding an invoice from the workflow.

 Invoice - Dispute is updated